doliG/godo/MILESTONES.md

 - [ ] User settings (custom print of task)
 - [ ] Can we use "#", "@" and "+" for shiny features ?
 I.E tag, referencing a contact...
 - [ ] Feat: "clean" or "flush" command which deletes done todos (archive ?)
+- [ ] Feat: add an alias "t" instead of "welldone"

 ## v1
 - [ ] Feat: Use db instead of json file